-I found one of the most interesting, but dismaying, cases in the new series of Murder by the Sea to be that of Miles Giffard.
+I found one of the most interesting, but dismaying, cases in a previous series of Murder by the Sea to be that of Miles Giffard.
 Giffard murdered his parents, Charles, 53, and Elizabeth, 56, at the family home in St Austell in 1952.
-Miles Giffard was 26 and something of a puzzle.
-He had played cricket for Cornwall and attended Rugby public school.
-However, that was virtually the pinnacle of his achievements.
-He had trained to be a solicitor (his […]
+Miles Giffard was 26 and something of…

 Harold Shipman, UK’s most prolific serial killer